 That’s the extent of much of the marketing advice now littering the web.
 All of these little tweaks, amendments and changes can help increase conversions, but often they’re nothing more than a band-aid covering a far larger problem.

-A poorly optimised customer experience.
+A poorly optimized customer experience.

 Your customers are the lifeblood of your business.
-Offer a more pleasurable, intuitive purchase journey and they’ll thank you for it with repeat purchases, positive reviews and numerous referrals.
+Offer a more pleasurable, intuitive purchase journey and they’ll thank you for it with repeat purchases, positive reviews, and numerous referrals.

-The problem many brands face is understanding how to optimise the customer experience in the modern digital era.
+The problem many brands face is understanding how to optimize the customer experience in the modern digital era.
 With numerous devices and an always-connected mentality, there’s never been more opportunity to connect with consumers, which at the same time offers a higher potential of a terrible experience.

 Technology has become so ingrained in our day to day activities we’d struggle to survive without it, we’ve even progressed to the stage of having social media enabled fridges.

-Your customers are using myriad devices at every stage of the customer journey to find brands, research products and commit to a purchase.
+Your customers are using myriad devices at every stage of the customer journey to find brands, research products, and commit to a purchase.
 A great customer experience streamlines the journey across all devices, offers the highest level of value to the user but doesn’t abuse the always-connected consumer with constant promotions.